Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Quan Ba Heaven Gate

-At this viewpoint, travelers can admire the natural masterpiece called the Twin Mountain which lies in the middle of the green fields.
-There is also a cafe nearby where all motorbikes stop for a break.
+At this viewpoint, travelers can admire the natural masterpiece Twin Mountain, which lies in the middle of the green fields.
+There is also a cafe nearby where motorbikes stop for a break.

 Dong Van Karst Plateau Geopark

-Dong Van Plateau is the prettiest in the spring with views of rugged rocks and mountain peaks colored in bright colors.
-From the weather changes and geodiversity, the karst evolution created rock-like gardens and forests covering an entirety of 4 mountainous districts: Quan Ba, Yen Minh, Meo Vac, and Dong Van.
-This striking scenery is on an altitude of 1,000 m – 1,600 m above sea level covering 2,356 km2.
+The Dong Van Plateau is prettiest in the spring, with views of rugged rocks and mountain peaks colored in bright colors.
+Due to weather changes and geodiversity, the karst evolution created rock-like gardens and forests covering four mountainous districts: Quan Ba, Yen Minh, Meo Vac, and Dong Van.
+This striking scenery is at an altitude of 1,000 m—1,600 m above sea level and covers 2,356 km2.

 Lung Cu Flagpole